kimco2/ETL_and_postgres/README.md

 ### In here you will find:

  - '**ETL_Mini_Project_KColeman.ipynb**' - contains the code and output for the project.
+ - **crowdfunding_erd** - the entity relationship diagram
+ - '**crowdfunding_db_schema.ipynb**' - the code used to create the tables, verify table creation, import the relevant csv files, and verify each table has the correct data.

- - In the folder called '**Resources**' you will find:
+ - In the folder called '**Resources**' you will find the four created csv files:
-    - Four csv files

             1. category.csv
             2. subcategory.csv
             3. campaign.csv
             4. contacts.csv
-    - Two xlsx files which were provided in the project files (called 'contacts.xlsx' and 'crowdfunding.xlsx')
+    - As well as two xlsx files (called 'contacts.xlsx' and 'crowdfunding.xlsx'), which were provided in the project files

-- In the folder called '**Crowdfunding_database**' you will find:
-    - **crowdfunding_erd** - the entity relationship diagram
-    - **crowdfunding_db_schema** - the code used to create the tables, verify table creation, import the relevant csv files, and verify each table has the correct data.
-    - The folder called **ouput** contains the exported data from the crowdfunding_db_schema.
+- In the folder called '**Crowdfunding_database_output**' I have saved the exported data from sql, once the data had been imported.

 Thanks